What happens outside of the project folder?

 Work flow priorities

 A major part of research is reading literature.
 For better or worse, each day sees a flood of new papers published across any number of scientific journals.
 This is where the day-to-day workflow starts for me.
 You need some system for capturing, sorting, organizing, and annotating these papers.
 Ideally, your system will also help you recall information (or at least be able to find it again when you go looking for it) and make connections between key points gleaned from different papers.
 Each of those steps (capturing, sorting, organizing, annotating, and synthesizing) are the focus of myriad programs, tools, approaches, and philosophies.
 Before you dive into everything that’s out there, spend some time thinking about how you work, and what elements would actually help you get stuff done.
 Do you want something that is simple and streamlined?
-Or do you like things with lots of bells and whistles that you can customize things to your liking?
-How much time per day do you intend on spending on each of these steps?
-Be realistic here - there’s no point in setting up a system that requires a little time each day to work if you know you’d prefer to spend more time at less frequent intervals.
+Or do you prefer all the bells and whistles so you can customize things to your liking?
+How much time per day do you intend spending on each of these steps?
+Be realistic here - there’s no point in setting up a system that requires a little time each day to work if you know you’d prefer to spend more time at less frequent intervals, or vice versa.

 My personal workflow emphasizes five things: